 “I play dead, it stops the hurting.
 I play dead and the hurt stops.
 It’s sometimes just like sleeping, curling up inside my private tortures”

 8. The Modern Things (1995)

-This track is one from Bjork‘s 1995 album Post which she produced in collaboration with 808 State‘s Graham Massey, trip hop producers Nelle Harper, Tricky and Howie B. The Modern Things is now over twenty years old, it is still incredibly fresh.
-In it Bjork explores our growing dependence on modern technologies by viewing them almost as an extension of the natural world.
+This track is one from Bjork‘s 1995 album Post which she produced in collaboration with 808 State‘s Graham Massey, trip hop producers Nelle Harper, Tricky and Howie B. The Modern Things is now over twenty years old but is still incredibly fresh.
+In it Bjork explores our growing dependence on technology by viewing them almost as an extension of the natural world.
 Her ever curious use of language creates intriguing images in the mind – a kind of parody of our own world.